-- A conferred Master's degree in Education or a related field from an accredited college or university. - A minimum GPA of 3.0 on the transcript of the Master's degree. - 28 doctoral level transfer credits. - A minimum GPA of 3.0 on the transcript of the doctoral level coursework. - A minimum of three years of experience in education, or a related field. - Written and oral communication skills sufficient to conduct and deliver the results of meaningful research. - Submission of a scholarly writing sample or the dissertation/doctoral study proposal. - Information technology skills sufficient to effectively participate in the Trident Ed.D. pedagogical model. - Proof of English proficiency (international students only; see section on English Proficiency).
+- A conferred Master's degree in Education from a college or university that is institutionally accredited by a CHEA-approved agency. - A minimum GPA of 3.0 on the transcript of the Master's degree. - 28 doctoral level transfer credits. - A minimum GPA of 3.0 on the transcript of the doctoral level coursework. - A minimum of three years of experience in education, or a related field. - Written and oral communication skills sufficient to conduct and deliver the results of meaningful research. - Submission of a scholarly writing sample or the dissertation/doctoral study proposal. - Information technology skills sufficient to effectively participate in the Trident Ed.D. pedagogical model. - Proof of English proficiency (international students only; see section on English Proficiency).